fossasia/susi_installer/docs/development_device_handout.md

 * cd into the application folder: `cd SUSI.AI/susi_linux/`
 * you can manually start the Susi linux client now with (i.e.) `nohup python3 -m main &`
 * if you want to redefine the wifi hotspot, run `cd access_point` and `sudo ./wifi_search.sh <ssid> <pw>`.
 This writes the information about the wifi access point into `/etc/wpa_supplicant/wpa_supplicant.conf`

+## Local Hacks

+You can access a local version of the susi.ai home page at http://susi.local:7070 There is also a chat window, so you can use a local susi at home without going to the susi.ai home page.

+You can also use a local susi dream; for this open http://susi.local:9001 and edit the etherpad "susi".
+The whole path is then http://susi.local:9001/p/susi